killinsun/wovn-file-api-cli/README.md

 https://example.com/page2.html
 ```

-We recommend you should put these files on same directory with `wovn-file-api-cli` binary.

 ### Run

-You can download HTML files by `-d` option.
+You can download translated HTML files by `-d` option.

 ```bash
 $ ./wovn-file-api-cli -d
 ```

-then, you can see `./WovnTranslatedHtml` in your current directory.
+then, you can see `WovnTranslatedHtml` directory in your current directory.
-Now, you can upload HTML files on your server.
+Now, you can upload HTML files on your own server.